 If you’ve looked into buying an Apple Mac in the past few months, you’ve likely come across the M1 chip.
-But what is the Apple M1 chip and how does it differ to what the likes of AMD and Intel have on offer?
+But what is the Apple M1 chip and why is it important?

 What is the Apple M1 chip?

 The Apple M1 chip is the very first processor to launch that’s based on Apple Silicon.
 Apple revealed back in June 2020 that Apple Silicon processors will gradually replace Intel’s CPUs in every single Mac.